heybear64/fewdproject/README.md

 The javascript functions I created are:

 1. function name ( $('button').click(function () )
-.. what function does ( determines which button has been pressed based on text of button and evaluates what to do based on button.)
+.. what function does ( determines which button has been pressed based on text of button and evaluates what to do based on the text.)

 2. API name ( flickerAPI )
 .. what API does ( not setup in specific function.
 Modified and setup to run when the JavaScript